MicrosoftDocs/architecture-center/docs/guide/architecture-styles/big-compute.md

-# Big Compute architecture style
+# Big compute architecture style

-The term Big Compute describes large scale workloads that require a large number of cores, often numbering in the hundreds or thousands.
+The term big compute describes large scale workloads that require a large number of cores, often numbering in the hundreds or thousands.
 Scenarios include media transcoding, image rendering, fluid dynamics, financial risk modeling, and engineering stress analysis, among others.

-Here are some typical characteristics of Big Compute applications:
+Here are some typical characteristics of big compute applications:

 - They consist of individual tasks that run many times.
 - Each task is finite.
 It takes some input, does some processing, and produces output.
 The entire application runs for a finite amount of time (minutes to hours).
 A common pattern is to provision a large number of cores in a burst, and then spin down to zero once the application completes.